-Brand Drug coverage when a Generic Drug is available.
-If you select a Brand Drug when a Generic Drug equivalent is available, you are responsible for the difference between the cost to Claims Administrator for the Brand Drug and its Generic Drug equivalent plus the tier 1 Copayment or Coinsurance.
+Brand Drug coverage when a Generic or Biosimilar Drug is available.
+If you select a Brand Drug when a Generic Drug equivalent or Biosimilar Drug is available, you are responsible for the difference between the cost to Claims Administrator for the Brand Drug and its Generic Drug equivalent or Biosimilar Drug plus the applicable tier Copayment or Coinsurance of the Brand Drug.
 This difference in cost will not count towards any Calendar Year pharmacy Deductible, medical Deductible, or the Calendar Year Out-of-Pocket Maximum.
-If your Physician or Health Care Provider prescribes a Brand Drug and indicates that a Generic Drug equivalent should not be substituted, you pay your applicable tier Copayment or Coinsurance.
-If your Physician or Health Care Provider does not indicate that a Generic Drug equivalent should not be substituted, you may request a Medical Necessity Review.
+If your Physician or Health Care Provider prescribes a Brand Drug and indicates that a Generic Drug equivalent or Biosimilar Drug should not be substituted, you pay your applicable tier Copayment or Coinsurance of the Brand Drug.
+If your Physician or Health Care Provider does not indicate that a Generic Drug equivalent or Biosimilar Drug should not be substituted, you may request a Medical Necessity Review.
 If approved, the Brand Drug will be covered at the applicable Drug tier Copayment or Coinsurance.